Singular persistent homology with geometrically parallelizable computation

+There is also the evident direct sum construction generated by taking direct sums of individual modules at each stage ${\varepsilon}$ and inducing the natural maps between these products as colimits in the module category. \end{DefRef}

+\textit{Historical remark 1.} The basic idea here is not new; it goes back to Vietoris's contribution to the development of homology theories for non-polyhedral spaces between 1910 and 1928, building on the pioneering work of L.E.J.
+Brouwer.
+The history can be found in Chapter 8 and specifically section 8-6 of \cite{jHgY:61}.
+At the time, for example, \smash{\v{C}ech} used approximations of continua by nerves of coverings, and Borsuk used embeddings of spaces in geometric models that soon became the basic idea behind shape theory.
+The cycles that Brouwer and Vietoris considered were built out of ordered $\varepsilon$-simplices which were precisely the images of injective singular simplices from Definition \refD{Def2}.
+Of course all of this was happening before the comprehensive development of the singular theory by Eilenberg \cite{sE:44} in 1944.

-\textit{A historical remark.} A useful additonal condition would require that chains are \textit{locally finite} in the sense that each metric ball in $X$ intersects at most finitely many simplices in the chain.
-This gives the subgroup $C^{\varepsilon,\mathit{lf}}_n (X)$.
-Of course, when $X$ is a finite metric space, there is no distinction between $C^{\varepsilon}_n (X)$ and $C^{\varepsilon,\mathit{lf}}_n (X)$.
-When $X$ is not compact, the colimit of $C^{\varepsilon,\mathit{lf}}_n (X)$ is essentially the group of uniformly bounded locally finite chains that were useful in the work on the Novikov conjecture in $K$-theory by G. Carlsson and the author \cite{gCbG:04}.
+\textit{Historical remark 2.} One may also consider infinite chains of singular simplices.
+A useful additional condition would require that chains are \textit{locally finite} in the sense that each metric ball in $X$ intersects at most finitely many simplices in the chain.
+This gives the submodule $C^{\varepsilon,\mathit{lf}}_n (M)$.
+Of course, when $M$ is a finite metric space, there is no distinction between $C^{\varepsilon}_n (M)$ and $C^{\varepsilon,\mathit{lf}}_n (M)$.
+When $X$ is not compact, the colimit of $C^{\varepsilon,\mathit{lf}}_n (M)$ is essentially the module of uniformly bounded locally finite chains that were defined and used in the work on the Novikov conjecture in $K$-theory by Carlsson/Goldfarb \cite{gCbG:04}.

+\textit{Historical remark 3.} Persistent homology for non-locally finite metric spaces and finite samples from such spaces in the context of topological data analysis has been studied in several recent papers, for example by Chazal/De Silva/Oudot \cite{fCvDSsO:14} and Adamaszek/Adams \cite{mAhA:17}.

+\begin{RemRef}{RFCNHCV} This comment is related to the historical remark 2 above.
+The version of locally finite homology in \cite{gCbG:04} is in fact based on a variant of the singular simplex.
+One can start with a standard simplex $D^n$ in $\mathbb{R}^{n+1}$ and build a singular theory based on maps $\sigma \colon D^n \to M$ which are not necessarily continuous but have the diameter of the image $\sigma (D^n)$ bounded from above by some $\varepsilon$.
+We don't include details here but it is not hard to show that the resulting theory is equivalent to the discrete singular homology.
+In turn, using the standard subdivision tools, it is possible to prove the following.
+If $M$ is connected then for any dimension $n$ and any value $\varepsilon \ge 0$ we have $sH^{\varepsilon}_{n} (M) = H_{n} (M)$, where $H_{n} (M)$ is the usual $n$-dimensional singular homology of $M$. \end{RemRef}